Looking for creative ways to tell the story of Esther to kids?

 - Se’udat Purim – eating of a celebratory meal

-- Al HaNissim – additional recitation to the daily prayers and the grace after meals
+- Al HaNissim – additional recitation to the daily prayer and grace after meal

 How can you simulate this feast?

-Alongside, you can perform an exchange of gifts.
-Also, hold a ceremony of prayer and reading of the book of Esther.
+Alongside, you can perform an exchange of gifts or hold a ceremony of prayer and reading of the book of Esther.

-Who says a quick field trip isn’t a good idea?
+Who says field trips are not a good idea?

-These are some Esther-inspired places you can go to:
+These are some Esther-inspired places you can visit:

 a.
 Biblical Lands Museum

-King Darius I built the Afadna Palace in Shushan.
-His successor, Xerxes, believed to be King Ahasuerus, completed it later.
+King Darius I built the Afadna Palace in Shushan, which his successor, Xerxes, believed to be King Ahasuerus, completed later on.

-The builders constructed it according to the biblical descriptions and uncovered historical artifacts by a team of French archaeologists.
-Jean Farrow led these researchers in the late 1960s.
+The builders constructed it according to the biblical descriptions and uncovered historical artifacts obtained by a team of French archaeologists led by Jean Farrow in the late 1960s.

 For instance, the king’s throne overlooks the exit to the courtyard.